nchase/css/on-input-styles.md

 [Here's an example](http://jsfiddle.net/wg3qb4b4/).

-Just add the `inherit` value for the properties that you really want.
+Just add the `inherit` value for the properties that you really want - `font-size` and `font-family` are usually enough.

 ---